Keith Miller: Early years

 Born on 28 November 1919 in the western Melbourne suburb of Sunshine, Miller was the youngest of Leslie and Edith Miller's four children.
 He was named after the Australian pioneer aviator brothers Keith and Ross Smith, who were half-way through their historic flight from England to Australia at the time Miller was born.
-The three Miller boys played Australian rules football in winter and cricket in summer.
+The three Miller boys played Australian rules football and cricket.
 Their father had been a successful local cricketer and taught the boys to play with an orthodox and classical technique, relying on a solid defence and concentration in the mould of Bill Ponsford.
-At the age of seven, Miller's family moved to Elsternwick, in Melbourne's south east.
-As a child, Miller was small for his age, which forced him to develop his technique rather than rely on power, something that held him in good stead for the future.
+At the age of seven, Miller's family moved to Elsternwick, in Melbourne's southeast.
+As a child, Miller was small for his age, which forced him to develop his technique rather than rely on power.

 At the age of 12, he was selected for an under-15 Victorian schoolboys cricket team.
 At the time, he stood only 150 cm tall and wielded a sawn-off bat.
 He lacked power, but impressed with his footwork and style.
 Miller reasoned that, as he appeared destined to be short, a career as a jockey was more likely than one as a cricketer or footballer.

 Miller attended the selective Melbourne High School, where Australian test captain Bill Woodfull was his mathematics teacher.
-Miller was a mediocre student, which disappointed Woodfull, but Woodfull quickly noticed Miller's cricket skills.
-Aged 14, Miller was selected for the school's first XI, scoring 44.
+Miller was a mediocre student, but Woodfull quickly noticed his cricket skills.
+Aged 14, Miller was selected for the school's first XI.
 His control and solidity prompted the spectators to call him The Unbowlable—Woodfull's own nickname.
 In 1934, Miller failed all of his subjects, scoring zero in his final exam for Woodfull's geometry class, and was forced to repeat the year.